 This is the third year that we have made a single vineyard wine from Waipara; the grapes originating from Cabal Vineyard which is situated on the gentle North slopes of the Waipara Valley.
 The soil is a combination of clay and fragmented limestone.
-Various clones have been planted; grouped in rows and situated on differing slopes and aspect, thus giving us the opportunity to harvest several different parcels.
-Fermenting the clones separately allows us to build a wealth of information about each clone and how best to process the fruit in vintages to come.
+Various clones have been planted; grouped in rows and situated on di ering slopes and aspect, thus giving us the opportunity to harvest several di erent parcels.
+Fermenting the clones separately allows the winemaker to build a wealth of information about each clone and how best to process the fruit in vintages to come.
 Typically in Burgundy vineyards are planted with a mixture of clones and harvested at the same time.
 The Burgundians however, have had centuries to learn about individual clones within

-a Pinot with an intense perfume, deep, dark fruit, firm yet silky tannins and overall is full bodied, mouth filling and well structured.
+and overall is full bodied, mouth lling and well structured.
 All the vats had a cold soak for 5-6 days, natural indigenous yeast completed the fermentation and were plunged 2 times daily with more gentle hand plunging during the post fermentation maceration.
 The vats were pressed separately and the hard pressings separated.
 The separate batches

-were barrelled down to French barriques, about 25% new.
-All barrels completed a natural malo-lactic fermentation the following spring/summer when temperatures warmed.
+were put into French barriques, about 25% new.
+All barrels completed a natural malo-lactic fermentation in the following spring/summer when temperatures warmed.
 Each barrel was tasted and only the best barrels were selected for the resulting blend.
-The wines were moved for the first time after 16 months to tank to marry together before bottling.
-No fining or filtration was used.
+The wines were moved for the rst time after 16 months to tank to marry together before bottling.
+No ning